 The area of Biscayne Corridor is named after its main artery, Biscayne Boulevard.
 On Miami’s north side, it has only recently appeared on visitor itineraries thanks to a transformation of the neighbourhood, including a surge in contemporary art galleries.
 It’s become somewhat of a haven for artists, and so if you want to envelop yourself in creativity and see a different side to Miami, this is the place to stay.

-Wynwood Arts District offers some of the most dynamic murals in the city – take a guided art tour to really get beneath the surface of the street art.
+Wynwood Art District offers some of the most dynamic murals in the city – take a guided art tour to really get beneath the surface of the street art.
 It all started with Wynwood Walls, a small stretch of wall taken over by graffiti artists.
 Today it feels like every building in this district is decorated, from car parks to residential houses to sidewalks.

-Gallery-wise, head to the Rubell Collection for an interesting array of pieces from the past 40 years, including work from the late Purvis Young, as well as some more invigorating experimental work.
+Gallery-wise, head to the Rubell Collection for an interesting array of pieces from the past 40 years, including pieces from the late Purvis Young, as well as some more invigorating experimental work.
 Meanwhile, the Design District, further north, is slightly more upscale.
 There are various designer furniture stories and art galleries to shop in if you have a budget to blow.
 Locust Projects, an old warehouse-turned-alternative art space, features some quirky avant-garde works.

-Best for entertainment: YVE Hotel Miami
+Best for mid-range comfort: YVE Hotel Miami

 Best for street art: Krymwood Flats